ask-js/csacwk/README.md

 troller class?

 ### A:
 A sub-resource locator is a way of structuring an API where a main resource delegates requests to another resource class based on the path.
-In my implementation, the main resource (SensorResource) defines the path and returns an instance of the sub-resource (SensorReadingResource), while the actual logic for handling the request is implemented in the separate class.
+In my implementation, the main resource (SensorResource) defines the path and returns an instance of the sub-resource (SensorReadingResource).
+The actual logic for handling the request is implemented in the separate class.

 This helps manage complexity by separating responsibilities, as each class focuses on a specific part of the API.
-For example, SensorResource handles sensors, while SensorReadingResource handles readings.
+For example, SensorResource handles sensors while SensorReadingResource handles readings.
 This makes the code easier to understand and maintain, as changes to one part of the API do not affect the other.

 It also improves scalability, as new sub-resources can be added without making the main resource class overly complex.
 In contrast, defining all nested paths in a single class would result in a large and difficult to maintain code with repeated logic and poor organisation.
 Overall, sub-resource locators promote a more modular design, allowing components to be reused and extended independently as the API grows.

 ---
 ## Part 5: